alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 in fact it can be verified by any people with [thermometers and old notebooks](https://en.wikipedia.org/wiki/Instrumental_temperature_record).

+What can we do about it, and should we do anything?
+It is too easy to be afraid by the possible consequences and be paralized.
+But there are solutions that can be implemented with more or less cost and side effects.
+Public perception is always the first step to solving public problems.
+We will analyze a few possibilities that can help with the worst part of the incoming crisis.

 # 🌡️ Is It Real?

-What can we do about it, and should we do anything?
 First we would have to agree on the causes, and as you may know there is a huge debate in our polarized society.
 Not in scientific circles though.